chrisballinger/prosody-modules/mod_smacks/README.markdown

   `smacks_hibernation_time`      300 (5 minutes)   The number of seconds a disconnected session should stay alive for (to allow reconnect)
-  `smacks_enabled_s2s`           false             Enable Stream Management on server connections? *Experimental* `smacks_max_unacked_stanzas`   0                 How many stanzas to send before requesting acknowledgement
+  `smacks_enabled_s2s`           false             Enable Stream Management on server connections? *Experimental* `smacks_max_unacked_stanzas`   0                 How many stanzas to send before requesting acknowledgement `smacks_max_ack_delay`         60 (1 minute)     The number of seconds an ack must be unanswered to trigger an "smacks-ack-delayed" event

 Compatibility
 =============

   ----- -----------------------------------
+  0.10  Works
   0.9   Works
   0.8   Works, use version [7693724881b3]
   ----- -----------------------------------